punkish/punkish/entries/M/MY/MY-/My-Love-is-a-Sensor/index.md

 <img src='/entry-files/M/MY/MY-/My-Love-is-a-Sensor/img/punkishheartssensor.png' style="position: fixed; z-index: -10;">

-When I saw it first that thing,
+When I saw it first, that thing
 Was covered in argentum bling,
 Lucent display shy and bold.
 A flash of light, a ray, a shine,